webimpactuw/prernas-makeup-studio/README.md

 ## Prernas-makeup-studio
+With over 12 years of experience, Prerna specializes in makeup and styling for dancers, performers, and anyone celebrating life's special moments.
+She offers professional makeup application for weddings, photoshoots, and stage performances, along with complete outfit and event styling services.
+For those looking to develop their own skills, she also provides personalized one-on-one makeup instruction.

-With several years of experience, Prena offers professional makeup for dancers, performers, and anyone preparing for a special moment.
-She takes the time to understand each client’s style, creating looks that feel natural, expressive, and full of life.
+Built on a foundation of word-of-mouth referrals and deep roots in dance and cultural events, Prerna's business has flourished over the past decade.
+She takes time to understand each client's unique style and vision, creating looks that feel authentic, expressive, and vibrant while honoring both cultural tradition and individual personality.

 ## Prerequisites